cppseminar/apc-lectures/public/lectures/threads.md

 ## HW point of view

-* Results of previous code is undefined, in practice it can be anywhere between 100000 and 200000.
+* The result of the previous code is undefined, in practice it can be anywhere between 100000 and 200000.
 * Write instruction can be non atomic
    * Instructions are broken down to microcode and then are executed
    * Interleaving writes can modify memory inconsistently